 Please contact us using the details below in Part 12 for further information about the particular data protection mechanisms used by us when transferring your personal data to a third country.
 The security of your personal data is essential to us, and to protect your data, we take a number of important measures, including the following:

-- your personal information are encrypted when transferred or stored;
+- your personal information is encrypted when transferred or stored;

 - limiting access to your personal data to those employees, agents, contractors, and other third parties with a legitimate need to know and ensuring that they are subject to duties of confidentiality;